tari-project/rfcs/src/RFC-0120_Consensus.md

 The Output_mmr_size MUST conform to the following:

 * Represented as a single unsigned 64-bit integer.

+#### Block_output_mr

+The `block_output_mr` MUST be calculated as the Merkle mountain range tree root of all non-coinbase outputs, appended with the Merkle mountain range tree root of all coinbase outputs.

+The block_output_mr MUST conform to the following:

+* Represented as an array of unsigned 8-bit integers (bytes) in little-endian format.
+* The hashing function used MUST be blake2b with a 256-bit digest.

 #### Input_mr
 [input_mr]: #input_mr "Input Merkle root"